Table of contents

 Feedback control has advantages that sequence control does not have, but because it uses feedback information, it can become very unstable if there is a defect in the way it is corrected.
 In other words, if the signals and information to be corrected are always close to the target values, the system is stable, but if they move away from the target values due to various factors (disturbances), the system may become unstable in a so-called vicious circle due to the closed-loop nature of the system.

-Hunting, often heard in the field, is a phenomenon in which a mechanical feedback system that involves movement becomes oscillatory due to poor adjustment, while howling is a phenomenon in which a microphone picks up sounds other than voice from the output speaker, creating a closed loop and causing the electrical circuit to shut down.
+Hunting, often heard in the field, is a phenomenon in which a mechanical feedback system that involves movement becomes oscillatory due to poor adjustment, while howling is a phenomenon in which a microphone picks up sounds other than voice from the output speaker, creating a closed loop and causing an unstable state.
 The term "unstable" refers to a state of instability caused by an irresistible amplification of the signal.

 For this reason, the first important item for designing feedback control is stability, and trackability to the target value.
 In addition, strong disturbance suppression (robustness) against various fluctuation factors, external disturbances, noise, etc. may also be required.